Eidolon2003/BFx86/README.md

 # About
 This was my capstone project.
 It's a Linux CLI application, written in C, for translating brainfuck code into x86-64 assembly for the AMD64 Linux platform.
 In addition to compiling standalone programs, it also supports compiling functions which can be linked into larger programs.
-The programs comes with a help menu, which looks like this:
+The program comes with a help menu, which looks like this:
 ```
 Usage: bf [OPTIONS] FILE